springernature/frontend-playbook/practices/mosaic-css.md

 ### The Classitis Tradeoff

 One of the downsides of this approach is the bloating of the HTML with classes.
 Separating structure from skin and container from content results in more classes on elements than traditional methods.
-In the end it comes down to whether you would rather have DRY CSS or DRY HTML, and we came to the conclusion that DRY CSS using the object oriented methodology is preferable due to its maintainability - it is much easier to add/remove classes in your html when updating a component than it is to rewrite your CSS when something changes.
+In the end it comes down to whether you would rather have DRY CSS or DRY HTML, and we came to the conclusion that DRY CSS using the object oriented methodology is preferable due to its maintainability - it may be easier to add/remove classes in your html when updating a component than it is to rewrite your CSS when something changes.
 On large sites the OOCSS approach produces significantly less CSS making it easier to maintain and adapt to change.

 ### Font Sizing